|

 Question: Thanks!
 Is there anything else you'd like to tell me about Westwind?

-A: Just as a little background information on the company - Westwind has been in business in Phoenix for approximately 20 years.
+A: Just as a little background information on the company – Westwind has been in business in Phoenix for approximately 20 years.
 Westwind Aviation has many departments.
-We are an FBO (Fixed Base Operator) for the Deer Valley Airport and as such, have full fueling, maintenance, hanger space and tiedown services for all private aircraft using our facility.
+We are an FBO (Fixed Base Operator) for the Scottsdale Airport (SDL) and as such, have full fueling, maintenance, hanger space and tiedown services for all private aircraft using our facility.
 We have one of the top flight schools in the country as well.
 We also are one of only two Caravan Service Centers in the Southwest and are a Cessna Dealer.
-Our Air Service department is headquartered at the Deer Valley Airport and we have a secondary base at Page, Arizona on Lake Powell.
+Our Air Service department is headquartered at the Scottsdale Airport (SDL) and we have a secondary base at Page, Arizona on Lake Powell.
 This department operates our Scenic Air Tours from both Phoenix and Page to Sedona, the Grand Canyon and Monument Valley for thousands of passengers each year.
 We also provide charter flights throughout the southwest and Northern Mexico and now our scheduled flights to both the Grand Canyon and Rocky Point from our Phoenix base.
-As you can see, we have been around for awhile and we keep busy :-)
+As you can see, we have been around for awhile and we keep busy 🙂

 If you have taken one of these charter flights, we'd love to hear from you and get your opinion!